 Drawing from their Puerto Rican roots, the Ghetto Brothers mixed Latin sounds with a boy band romanticism akin to that of The Beatles.
 Despite their surroundings, the Ghetto Brothers almost entirely avoided topics linked with gang life.
 Instead, their songs spread messages of love, heartbreak and passion to whoever would listen.
 Power Fuerza comes from a time and place with a lot of upheaval and disruption, yet the Ghetto Brothers focused on positivity.

-Consisting almost entirely of cowbells, guitar, bongos and maracas layered beneath boy-like vocals, Power Fuerza thrives on its simplicity and honesty.
+Consisting primarily of cowbells, guitar, bongos and maracas layered beneath boy-like vocals, Power Fuerza thrives on its simplicity and honesty.
 The Latin undertones on the poppier songs like “There Is Something in My Heart” give the album a sense of distinction from other Beatles-influenced sounds from the era.
 Additionally, songs like “Viva Puerto Rico Libre” — which is sung entirely in Spanish — show the Ghetto Brothers’ authenticity, never claiming to be something they’re not.

 Recorded in a single day, Power Fuerza is rough, unpolished and perfectly amateurish.
 Upon its release, the record was lightly circulated in the South Bronx, then practically vanished.
 Up until the 2012 reissue of the album via Brooklyn label Truth & Soul, it practically didn’t exist.
 Now, it’s on streaming services and Amazon.